 11. A GOOD ADVENTURE SPIRIT

 Some Dipterocarp trees, family of hardwood that you will see along the trail.
-Meranti, Palau, Kaput, Cengal and Keruing among them.
-They form a large proportions of the rainforest canopy in Peninsular Malaysia.
+Meranti, Palau, Kapur, Cengal and Keruing among them.
+They form a large proportion of the rainforest canopy in Peninsular Malaysia.

-The original path from Kuala Kubu has long been been reclaimed by the jungle.
-The present trail, starts from Kampung Pertak, an Orang Asli settlement at the bank of the Pertak river.
+The original path from Kuala Kubu has long been reclaimed by the jungle.
+The present trial starts from Kampung Pertak, an Orang Asli settlement at the bank of the Pertak river.

-The path approaches the hill from the opposide side, i.e. from the north and east.
+The path approaches the hill from the opposite side, i.e. from the north and east.

 Once past the Orang Asli houses, the small road eventually becomes a gravel track and ends at the bank of Sungai Pertak.